-Based on the recommendations of the CAC and advice from the jurisdictions, IHPA will conduct additional analysis to assess the impact on classification systems.
+Based on the recommendations of CAC and advice from jurisdictions, IHPA will conduct additional analysis to assess the impact on classification systems.

-Recommendations for AR-DRG change are subject to clinical review and data impact analysis which will be managed by the DRG Technical Group.
+Recommendations for AR-DRG change are subject to clinical review and data impact analysis which is managed by the DRG Technical Group.
 Specialty clinical reference groups will be called on as required to provide clinical advice on requests for changes to the AR-DRG.

-IHPA will be mindful not to expand the number of AR-DRGs unnecessarily and will seek to balance additions to the list of AR-DRGs with reductions in under-utilised DRGs.
+IHPA is mindful not to expand the number of AR-DRGs unnecessarily and will seek to balance additions to the list of AR-DRGs with reductions in under-utilised DRGs.